faisal-arefin/cash-splash/README.md

 # Cash Splash

 ## About
-Cash Splash is a simple web application that shows users new financial advice every time they refresh the page.
+Cash Splash is a fun little web app that gives you financial advice every time you refresh the page.

 ## Repository Structure
 1. advice_list.txt: This file contains the financial advice used in the project, each per line.